TheGlobeMC/MOTD/README.md

 * Autistic Individual (AI)
 * \>BTFO
 * Sponsored by BLACKED!
-* They call me the flakka maniac.
+* Home of the flakka maniacs!
 * The Yakubian truecel gamer paradise.